-Work At Put-in-Bay As A Dockmaster
+Work At Put-In-Bay As A Dockmaster

-Work At Put-in-Bay As A Lake Erie Islands Conservancy Intern
+Work At Put-in-Bay As A Bartender

 Work At Put-in-Bay As A Chef